 - Someone in a biology lab plotting two series of data

 - Some music in front of what looks like the Moon

 - A safe dial (Did Apples run ATMs or something?
 I thought that was OS/2’s thing.)

 - Three students (one of whom is very bored) playing a math game with a portable TV

 As an aside, while Apples of this vintage could come with monitors, most of the time they were hooked to TVs (note the dials on #1’s display).

 Finally, they (Apple) somehow managed to get their FCC ID to actually say “SUPERSER”!
-I have no idea if that was a special dispensation, or if somehow they were able to request that, or what.
-Usually they are just randomized digits.
+I have no idea if that was a special dispensation, if they were able to request that, or what.
+Usually they are just random digits.